Walter Fauntroy: Financial and legal problems

+Views

 Opposition to gay marriage

 Despite his prominent role in the civil rights movement, Fauntroy had publicly opposed gay rights for some time.
 In 1983, he acted to bar LGBT inclusion in the program of Washington's 20th anniversary observance of Martin Luther King Jr.'s 1963 March on Washington, although the chief organizer of that march, longtime civil rights activist Bayard Rustin, was an openly gay man.

 Fauntroy has been criticized by supporters of gay rights for his support in 2001 of the Federal Marriage Amendment.

 In January 2007, Fauntroy was asked to speak at a Martin Luther King Jr. Day celebration in Eugene, Oregon.
 The city's human rights commission, knowing Fauntroy was against gay marriage, decided to withdraw from the event, which caused a firestorm of criticism.
 Ultimately, the commission rejoined the event.

 In 2009, Fauntroy, along with six other pastors from Maryland and Washington, D.C., filed suit in D.C.
 Superior Court attempting to force a referendum to keep the District from recognizing out-of-state same-sex marriages.
 The D.C.
 Board of Elections and Ethics had blocked the referendum because it is illegal to put on the ballot a referendum on any issue covered by the Human Rights Act.